Energy cascade: Spectrum of pressure fluctuations

 where ρ is the fluid density, and α = 1.32 C2 = 2.97.
 A mean-flow velocity gradient (shear flow) creates an additional, additive contribution to the inertial subrange pressure spectrum which varies as k−11/3; but the k−7/3 behavior is dominant at higher wavenumbers.

-Spectrum of capillary disturbances at a free liquid surface
+Spectrum of turbulence-driven disturbances at a free liquid surface

-Pressure fluctuations below the free surface of a liquid can drive fluctuating displacements of the liquid surface.
+Pressure fluctuations below the free surface of a liquid can drive fluctuating displacements of the liquid surface, which at small wavelengths are modulated by surface tension.
 This free-surface–turbulence interaction may also be characterized by a wavenumber spectrum.
 If δ is the instantaneous displacement of the surface from its average position, the mean squared displacement may be represented with a displacement spectrum G(k) as:

 A three dimensional form of the pressure spectrum may be combined with the Young–Laplace equation to show that:

 Experimental observation of this k−19/3 law has been obtained by optical measurements of the surface of turbulent free liquid jets.